andreaskaris/sosreport-operator/USERGUIDE.md

 ## Configuring upload settings

-The sosreport operator has an automatic upload feature which can be configured via ConfigMap `sosreport-upload-configuration`.
+The Sosreport operator has an automatic upload feature which can be configured via ConfigMap `sosreport-upload-configuration`.

 > **Note:** This ConfigMap must be in the same namespace as the `Sosreport` resource
 > **Note:** In all cases, the Sosreport operator will maintain a local copy of each Sosreport file